 When John was diagnosed with ALS, he didn’t let his illness keep him from doing the things he loved.
 Courage Kenny, partly funded by United Way, connected him to Mike, who went biking with him often.
 He continued to live his life doing the things he loved and praised the role that the organizations play in helping those with disabilities.

 Dakota was in need of guidance while growing up.
-Mentorship from Peter and the Superior YMCA along with a stay at the Challenge Academy helped him earn his GED.
-When he realized the positive steps he took were paid off, his next goal was to graduate with his class at Superior Senior High School.
+Mentorship from Peter through the Mentor Superior program along with the Challenge Academy helped him earn his GED.
+As Dakota realized the positive steps he took were paying off, his next goal was to graduate with his class at Superior Senior High School.

 After Krystal battled addiction and homelessness, the Salvation Army and United Way helped her get back on her feet.
 This allowed her to be there for her daughter and go back to school.
 Today, she is thriving and working for a company doing machine tooling and setting life goals for herself.